zerotwo5/exe_signer/README.md

 The tool provides an interactive menu with the following options:

-1. Standard Signing (Single Certificate)
+   1. Standard Signing (Signed as Microsoft Corporation)
-2. Advanced Signing (Multiple Certificates)
+   2. Advanced Signing (Signed as specific company)
-3. Manual Instructions Only
+   3. Manual Signing   (Custom configuration)

 ### Standard Signing
-- Generates a single code signing certificate
+- Generates a single code signing certificate as Microsoft
 - Signs your payload with the generated certificate
 - Creates a batch script for future use
 - Verifies the signature